code-dot-org/code-dot-org/pegasus/emails/11-11-volunteer-info-session.md

 Join the live info sessions with the above links and ask your questions.
 Anyone can join, but you’ll need to be logged in to a Google account to post your questions.

 In the meantime, review this [how-to guide](https://hourofcode.com/how-to/volunteers).
-Can’t make the live info session?
-Watch the recording of the session later at the same links above, or find them on [Code.org’s YouTube channel](https://www.youtube.com/user/CodeOrg) after they air.
+Can’t make a live info session?
+Watch a recording of the session later at the same links above, or find them on [Code.org’s YouTube channel](https://www.youtube.com/user/CodeOrg) after they air.

 Thank you for your support,